andrewreese16/wordle-browser-game/README.md

 5. Red tiles indicate incorrect letters.
 6. Have fun and enjoy playing Wordle!

+## Tools and Assistance

+- This project was primarily developed by Andrew Reese.
+AI assistance was utilized for debugging techniques using ChatGPT.

 ## Credits

-- Created by Andrew Reese
 - Inspiration from the original Wordle game by The New York Times Company.